 The Day and Night Honeycomb Blind offers the best of both worlds with two blinds in one.
 The Day and Night Honeycomb Blind comes in two fabric combination options; light filter and sheer and blockout and sheer.
 Day Night Honeycomb Blinds allow you control light and privacy all throughout the day with the ‘Night’ blind offering full privacy and the ‘Day’ blind allowing you to filter sunlight and offering a discrete level of privacy.
 The Day and Night Honeycomb can be controlled by either Corded or Cordless operation.

 Vertical Honeycomb Blinds are the perfect solution for sliding doors and bi-fold doors.
-The Vertical Honeycomb comes in either Standard or Day Night option.
-The Standard Vertical Honeycomb is either a light filter or a blockout fabric and the Day Night Vertical Honeycomb allows you to have a light filter or a blockout fabric, paired with a sheer fabric.
-The Vertical Honeycomb Blind functions sliding left or right with either a left stack, right stack, centre opening or centre stack.
+The Standard Vertical Honeycomb is available in sheer, light filter or a blockout fabric.
+The Vertical Honeycomb Blind functions sliding left or right with either a left stack, right stack or centre opening.

 The Smartfit Honeycomb Blind is specifically designed for those with narrow window reveals.
 With the same functionality of the Top Down Bottom Up Honeycomb Blind, the Smartfit Honeycomb is designed to suit caravans, boats and French doors, only requiring a minimum of 25mm of depth to mount the blind.